ECP-WarpX/impactx/docs/source/usage/python.rst

    .. py:property:: domain

-      The physical extent of the full simulation domain in meters.
+      The physical extent of the full simulation domain, relative to the reference particle position, in meters.
       When set, turns ``dynamic_size`` to ``False``.

       Note: particles that move outside the simulation domain are removed.